 HOW TO GET INVOLVED & PARTICIPATE

 As part of this project, a study examined the feasibility of potential options to manage the PCB-contaminated sediments in the bottom of a portion of Lyons Creek East.
-A public information centre will be held on June 18, 2025, from 7-9 P.M.
-Experts will share a progress update on potential sediment management options, discuss the next steps, and answer questions.
-We encourage you to attend to learn more!
+A public information centre was held on June 18, 2025, where experts shared a progress update on potential sediment management options, discussed the next steps, and answered questions.

 All questions / comments are reviewed by staff but we may not be able to reply to all of them.